Harness Engineering: Environment Design Guide for AI Agent Production

 - Agent Engineering: Harness Patterns, IMPACT Framework & Coding Agent Architecture

 - What is Harness Engineering?
-Why It Is Emerging as the Core of AI Agent Development by 2026 | Channel.io
+Why It's Emerging as the Core of AI Agent Development in 2026 | Channel.io

 - Unlocking the Codex harness: how we built the App Server | OpenAI